FIM-92 Stinger: History

 The missile began as a program by General Dynamics to produce an improved variant of their 1967 FIM-43 Redeye.
 Production of the Redeye ran from 1969 to 1982, with a total production of around 85,000 missiles.
 The program was accepted for further development as Redeye II by the U.S. Army in 1971 and designated FIM-92; the Stinger appellation was chosen in 1972.
 Because of technical difficulties that dogged testing, the first shoulder launch was not until mid-1975.
 Production of the FIM-92A began in 1978.
 An improved Stinger with a new seeker, the FIM-92B, was produced from 1983 alongside the FIM-92A.
 Production of both the A and B types ended in 1987 with around 16,000 missiles produced.

 The replacement FIM-92C began development in 1984, and production began in 1987.
-The first examples were delivered to front-line units in 1989.
+The first examples were delivered to frontline units in 1989.
 C-type missiles were fitted with a reprogrammable microprocessor, allowing for incremental firmware updates.
 Later missiles designated D received improvements to improve their ability to defeat countermeasures, and later upgrades to the D were designated G.

-The FIM-92E or Block I was developed from 1992 and delivered from 1995 (certain sources state that the FIM-92D is also part of the Block I development).
+The FIM-92E or Stinger RMP Block I was developed from 1992 and delivered from 1995 (certain sources state that the FIM-92D is also part of the Block I development).
 The main changes were again in the sensor and the software, improving the missile's performance against low-signature targets.
-A software upgrade in 2001 was designated F. Block II development began in 1996 using a new focal plane array sensor to improve the missile's effectiveness in "high clutter" environments and increase the engagement range to about 25,000 feet (7,600 m).
-Production was scheduled for 2004, but Jane's reports that this may be on hold.
+A software upgrade in 2001 was designated FIM-92F.
+The development of the Stinger RMP Block II began in 1996 using a new focal plane array sensor to improve the missile's effectiveness in "high clutter" environments and increase the engagement range to about 25,000 feet (7,600 m).
+Production was scheduled for 2004, but was cancelled due to budget cuts.

 Since 1984 the Stinger has been issued to many U.S. Navy warships for point defense, particularly in Middle Eastern waters, with a three-man team that can perform other duties when not conducting Stinger training or maintenance.
 Until it was decommissioned in September 1993, the U.S. Navy had at least one Stinger Gunnery Detachment attached to Beachmaster Unit Two in Little Creek Virginia.
 The sailors of this detachment would deploy to carrier battlegroups in teams of two to four sailors per ship as requested by Battle Group Commanders.